-Our results may be impacted by changes in foreign currency exchange rates.
+Our results may be impacted by changes in foreign currency exchange rates.\

 A significant proportion of our sales are outside of the United States, and a majority of those are denominated in foreign currencies, which exposes us to foreign currency risks, including changes in currency exchange rates.
+Foreign currency exchange fluctuations have negatively impacted, and may continue to negatively impact, our revenue from international markets.
 We do not currently engage in any hedging transactions.
 If we are unable to address these risks and challenges effectively, our international operations may not be successful, and our business could be harmed.